 - Serve immediately with a fresh salsa.

 To save your Papas Rellenas for later, after frying, let them cool completely on a baking sheet.
 Place the baking sheet in the freezer overnight.
 The next morning, remove the Papas Rellenas from the baking sheet and place them in a sealable freezer bag.
 They can be stored in the freezer for 3-4 months.

 To Cook From Frozen

-Remove the Papas Rellenas from the freezer and let them thaw for 1 hour.
-Preheat your oven to 350?F and bake them for 25-30 minutes.
+Remove the Papas Rellenas from the freezer and let them thaw for 1 hour on the counter.
+Preheat your oven to 350F and bake them for 25-30 minutes.